-For many years, the lawn care and landscape industry has recognized April as National Lawn Care Month.
+The lawn care and landscape industry has long recognized April as National Lawn Care Month.
 The start of the spring season is the perfect time to harness the public’s excitement about the outdoors and remind them about the benefits of a well cared for lawn.

-The National Association of Landscape Professionals supports lawn care and landscape companies who want to educate their clients about their lawns.
-This web page includes facts, resources, an infographic, photos, and a logo that can be used in a company's social media and client communications to promote National Lawn Care Month.
+We support lawn care and landscape companies who want to educate their clients about their lawns.
+This web page includes facts, resources, an infographic, photos, and a logo that can be used in a company's social media and client communications to help you promote National Lawn Care Month.

-Our consumer site, LoveYourLandscape.com, will also have a web page dedicated to National Lawn Care Month which will share facts, statistics, and lawn care tips with homeowners.
+Our consumer site, LoveYourLandscape.com, also has a web page dedicated to National Lawn Care Month which will share facts, statistics, and lawn care tips with homeowners.
+Spread the word!

 NATIONAL LAWN CARE MONTH TOOLKIT